Green Line (Israel): Impact

 The sections of the Green Line that delineate the boundaries between Israel, the West Bank and Gaza run through heavily populated regions.
 The Line corresponds to the military front of the 1948 War, and while the considerations dictating its placement were primarily military, it soon became clear that in many places it divided towns and villages, and separated farmers from their fields.
 Consequently, the Green Line underwent various slight adjustments, and special arrangements were made for limited movement in certain areas.

 Jerusalem was divided in half, into East and West Jerusalem.
 The village of Barta'a, partially due to errors on the map, was left with one third of its area on the Israeli side and two thirds outside of it.
-Kibbutz Ramat Rachel was left almost entirely outside the Israeli side of the Green Line.

-According to Avi Shlaim, in March 1949 as the Iraqi forces withdrew and handed over their positions to the Jordanian legion, Israel carried out Operation Shin-Tav-Shin which allowed Israel to renegotiate the cease fire line in the Wadi Ara area of the northern West Bank in a secret agreement that was incorporated into the General Armistice Agreement.
+According to Avi Shlaim, in March 1949 as the Iraqi forces withdrew and handed over their positions to the Jordanian legion, Israel carried out Operation Shin-Tav-Shin which allowed Israel to renegotiate the ceasefire line in the Wadi Ara area of the northern West Bank in a secret agreement that was incorporated into the General Armistice Agreement.
 The Green Line was redrawn in blue ink on the southern map to give the impression that a movement in the green line had been made.

 Jewish population

 During the war in 1947–48, Jews residing east of what subsequently became the Line, including the Jewish Quarter of the Old City, were taken prisoner by the Jordanians.
 All but a few of the Gush Etzion defenders were massacred.
 The prisoners were returned to Israel after the war.
 On July 8, 1948, the Jewish inhabitants of Kfar Darom and Naharayim were evacuated by Israel due to military pressure by Egypt and Jordan.
 Israel also withdrew from villages in the Lebanese Upper Galilee, whereas Syria withdrew from Mishmar HaYarden.

 Since Israel's victory in the Six-Day War, Israel has established settlements south and east of the Line.
 These have been strongly criticised by other nations.

 Many Israelis believe that the settlements are important to Israel's security and also support the settlements ideologically.
-In contrast, many Israelis believe the settlements are an economic burden and a barrier to peace.
+In contrast, other Israelis believe the settlements are an economic burden and a barrier to peace.

 From August to September 2005, Israel implemented a unilateral disengagement plan in which the entire Jewish population of the Gaza Strip was evacuated.
 In 2006, Ehud Olmert proposed a convergence plan that called for Israel to disengage, unilaterally, if necessary, from much of the West Bank (east of the line).